francescortu/HistoryRevisionismLLM/README.md

    - Each subfolder contains a specific dataset and source.
 For now we have:
         - `EUvsDISINFO`: Contains the dataset from the EUvsDisinfo source.
         - `manual_historical`: Contains the dataset from the manual selection
-        - `selected`: [TODO] Shoul contain the final selected historical cases from the two sources.
     - Each dataset folder contains:
         - `input`: Contains the input data for the dataset.
         - `processed`: Contains the dataset after processing.
 Basically, it contins the prompt with the different scenarios ready to be used to evaluate LLMs.